orsoli/php-hotel/README.md

 ### Solution:
 - Copy the array hotel's details in php
 - Print in page all array details
-- Use bootstrap for styles the results using a table
+- Use bootstrap for page style
 - Added validation using condition

+### Bonus
+1.
+- Use a select form searching hotels besed on parking condition
+- Insert a button to submit form or onchange select form submit
+- Define a function to filtered the hotels based on parking value get from form
+- Print in page filtered hotels